microsoft/CCF/doc/generated/config.rst

 ``enclave``
 -----------

-This section includes configuration for the enclave application launched by this node.
+**Required.** This section includes configuration for the enclave application launched by this node.

 - ``file``: Path to enclave application.